chromaui/chromatic-docs/interactions.md

 Read more about interaction testing in the official Storybook <a href="https://storybook.js.org/docs/react/writing-tests/interaction-testing">documentation</a>.
 </div>

+### Confirm interaction tests are working

-Publish your newly added story either via the [CLI](cli) or [CI](ci) and access your project's build screen to preview the types of tests which ran on your story.
+To verify that interaction tests are working in Chromatic, publish your story either via [CLI](cli) or [CI](ci).
+Once published, you'll see interaction tests listed in the build screen alongside the other types of tests that ran on your story.

 ![Interactive story snapshot](img/chromatic-dashboard-build-screen.png)